dev-loki/blog/content/blog/2024-11-22_magic-numbers.md

 draft = false
 +++

+Magic numbers are numbers/string literals which are used as const and where the actual use is not directly known.

 This is part of a series I do for work and is intended for juniors developers and external people.
 When the code is generic enough I use real life examples from work, otherwise I'll just invent something ;).